mingfang/terraform-provider-k8s/docs/resources/networking_k8s_io_v1_ingress.md

 * ImplementationSpecific: Interpretation of the Path matching is up to the IngressClass.
 Implementations can treat this as a separate PathType or treat it identically to Prefix or Exact path types.
 Implementations are required to support all path types.
-Defaults to ImplementationSpecific.
 ## tls

 TLS configuration.
 Currently the Ingress only supports a single TLS port, 443.
 If multiple members of this list specify different hosts, they will be multiplexed on the same port according to the hostname specified through the SNI TLS extension, if the ingress controller fulfilling the ingress supports SNI.